 These were honed at Smoking Goat’s Soho restaurant, and the dish’s fine-tuned messiness is a fitting expression of how Ben Chapman’s meticulous Thai-inspired barbecue intersected with Soho’s gestalt.
 Piled up on a light blue or pink plate, coriander and chilli like confetti and a slick, sweet-hot-savoury caramel in perfect balance running over eager hands, they’re still an essential order.

-Brat has only been open since March 2018, garnering rave after rave for Tomos Parry’s homage to the grills of the Basque Coast.
-And this is, truly, an homage; Parry and team visit the region regularly to hone their flattering imitation.
+Brat is Tomos Parry’s homage to the grills of the Basque Coast.
+And this dish is, truly, an homage; Parry and team visit the region regularly to hone their flattering imitation.
 Cod’s roe and tomatoes have earned plaudits, but it’s the eponymous turbot that is an instant icon: grilled ever-so-slowly and spritzed with a pil pil dressing, whipped into emulsion with the turbot’s gelatinous, oozing juices.

 To step into Otto’s as a neophyte is to be mechanically ravished in broad daylight, just off Gray’s Inn Road.
 Otto Tepasse has won fame and admiration for reviving the 19th-century art of duck pressing, on which he was schooled at Paris’ Coq D’Argent.
 Otto’s is called Otto’s because this restaurant exists entirely in the brilliant, anachronistic image of the man — and his art.